 Deodorant allergy and intolerance What causes it and how can you avoid it?

 How do I recognize a deodorant allergy or intolerance?

-The most common symptom of deodorant intolerance is the development of a red, scaly and flaky rash in the area where the product is applied.
-Burning and itching of the underarm area may also point to an underlying deodorant intolerance.
-In very severe cases you may experience red bumps that form moist and weeping blisters.
-Such a reaction towards deodorants or Anti-transpirants may occur suddenly, upon first application, or even after months of exposure.
+The most common symptom is the development of a red, scaly and flaky rash in the area where the product is applied.
+You may also experience burning and itching in the underarm area.
+In very severe cases you may develop red bumps and/or blisters.
+Symptoms may occur suddenly, upon first application, or even after months of use.

 What is the difference between a deodorant allergy and a deodorant intolerance?